sontek/sontek_net/sontek-frontend/posts/2023/eks_cluster_games_ctf.md

 Can you spot the flag among them?
 ```

-So lets start off by getting the secrets:
+So let us start off by getting the secrets:

 ```bash
 ❯ kubectl get secret